zdizzle6717/react-responsive-audio-player/README.md

 When you first include the component in your project it might not look how you're expecting.
 Be sure to check the **Styling** section below.

+###Pre-built releases
+If you prefer not to use a package bundler, you can find built releases to download [here](/releases/latest).

 ##Options
 Options can be passed to the AudioPlayer element as props.
 Currently supported props are:
 * `playlist`: an array containing urls and display text for each of the tracks you wish to play (see above example for format). **undefined** by default.